Decoding the Magic: Building Your Own Nm and Otool

 To get the name of a symbol, we need to parse the strtab (string table).
 The nlist structure provides a wealth of information about each symbol:

-Symbol information More symbol information
+More symbol information

 For nm, we need to construct a line for each symbol, showing: